2012 Sao Paulo auto show

 The first day of unveils, Monday, was mainly by Anfavea members.
 Anfavea, AssociaÃ§Ã£o Nacional dos Fabricantes de VeÃculos Automotores, has been the lobbying group for the car companies that have production in Brazil since 1956.

-The second day of unveils, Tuesday, was mainly by Abeiva members.
+On the second day of unveils, Tuesday was mainly by Abeiva members.
 Abeiva, Associacao Brasileira das Empresas Importadoras de Veiculous Automotores, the lobby group for the car companies that import cars.
-These companies are not part of the South American trade agreement known as Mercosur (along the lines of NAFTA), or the bilateral trade agreement between Mexico and Brazil.
-Most of these vehicles are luxury unit’s, such as Lamborghini, Maserati, Jaguar and Chinese cars.
+These companies are not part of the South American trade agreement known as Mercosur (along the lines of NAFTA) or the bilateral trade agreement between Mexico and Brazil.
+Most of these vehicles are luxury units, such as Lamborghini, Maserati, Jaguar, and Chinese cars.

 This leads many car companies, such as BMW, Chery, JAC Motors, and Landrover to announce that they will move production to Brazil.
-At which point they will become part of Anfavea, or part of the first day of the Carnival.
+At this point, they will become part of Anfavea or part of the first day of the Carnival.